MMicieli/ha-thermowatt-heater/README.md

 ---

-### Support my work
+### Support the original author

-If this add-on saved you some frustration or made your home a bit smarter or helped someone avoid a cold shower, feel free to [buy me a beer on Ko-fi!](https://ko-fi.com/thermohacker)
+If this add-on saved you some frustration, feel free to [buy waterheater-dev a beer on Ko-fi!](https://ko-fi.com/thermohacker)

 [![support](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/thermohacker)